aariani/Gepts_Lab_Book/Population_clustering/sNMF/Brazilian_Landraces/K2/README.md

-Here there are the script used for barplot and PCA plot colored by clustering coeafficient
+Here there are the scripts used for barplot and PCA plot colored by ancestry coefficients

 The PCA was performed with the adegenet package (see adegenet folder)